There’s this really popular quote Christians use. It’s attributed to St. Francis of Assisi, but we’ve no evidence he ever said it. Kinda like

 But often it’s because they don’t wanna communicate the gospel.
 They feel unworthy, incapable, or think of themselves as lousy examples of a Christian.
 They feel uncomfortable with other people, and just want to stand back and quietly, unobtrusively do good deeds.
 They wanna be behind-the-scenes Christians, who support the gospel rather than preaching it.

 Hey, I’m not knocking those people who wanna support the gospel with behind-the-scenes activities.
 I do a fair amount of that stuff myself, and we could always use more help.
-But if you’re hoping to only do that, instead of sharing Jesus with other people… you’re really gonna fumble things when you find yourself in a situation where someone needs you to share Jesus with them.
+But if you’re hoping to only do that, instead of sharing Jesus with other people… you’re really gonna fumble things when you find yourself in a situation where someone needs you to step up and share Jesus with them.

 Because anybody can give away food and water, and care for the needy.
 Lots of people do!
 Lots of pagans do.
 Other religions do good deeds, because they do believe they’re saved by good karma.
 So just doing good deeds and nothing more isn’t gonna proclaim God’s love, and point to Jesus, unless we say so.
 The good deeds have to work hand-in-hand with the message.
 Use words.